Ilamal/Eventsuffle-api/README.md

 dates : { dates : [] }
 votes : { votes : {date : "2019-03-28" people : ["Ilari"]} }
 ```
-This could be fixed by creating table relations in the database instead of storing json (which also bring problems with mysql versions lower that 5.6)
+This could be fixed by creating table relations in the database instead of storing json (which also brings problems with mysql versions lower that 5.6)